airbusgeo/geocube-ingester/docs/user-guide/catalog.md

 # Catalogue

+NB: This documentation is for user that want to use the Catalogue.
+For documentation on how to implement a new catalogue, see [Developer-Guide/Catalogue](#developer-guide/catalog.md).

 Catalogue component makes an inventory of all the scenes (and bursts for S1 images) covering the AOI between startDate and endDate.

 Some providers are implemented in order to list scenes and retrieve scenes metadata (Name, ID, etc.):